ysard/cubebit/README.md

 Some visual effects for the Cube:bit board from 4tronix.
-It's basically a strip of RGB LEDs (SK6812 aka WS2812 clones) controlled by an ESP microcontroller from Espressif.
+It's basically a strip of RGB LEDs (SK6812 aka WS2812 clones) controlled by an ESP microcontroller from Espressif (ESP32-C6, but not limited to).

 ## Demo